vaibhav-raj/SD2-Sheet/javascript-basics/vocal-nodejs.md

 ### 💬 **Main Question: Why did you choose RabbitMQ over Kafka?**

+I chose RabbitMQ over Kafka because the system I was designing needed reliable message delivery and task-based processing, not large-scale event streaming.
+RabbitMQ is better for point-to-point communication, acknowledgements, and retry logic, which matched our use case — ensuring every job was processed exactly once.
+Kafka, on the other hand, is great for high-throughput event streams, but it’s more complex to manage and optimize for smaller workloads.

 **🟢 Point:**
 I chose RabbitMQ over Kafka because it’s better suited for use cases that require reliable message delivery, complex routing, and easier message acknowledgment handling.